West Virginia Talk

 I'm gonna beat the fire out of you if you don't behave yourself – "From my mother when I misbehaved."
 Raleigh County.
 Submitted by BGC.

-ink pen – a pen, a writing instrument.
+ink pen a pen, a writing instrument.

-Iron-horse Irish – Irishmen who worked on the railroad.
 “Irishmen ran the Chesapeake and Ohio’s Hinton (W.Va.) division…And if you’re 65 years old, and if, as a youngster, you ever rode the C&O through West Virginia, your life and safety could have been in the hands of an entire crew of Irishmen whose grandfathers came from County Clare…The Irishmen came from Clare and Kerry shortly after the Civil War to work on the railroad construction job.”
 “The Iron-Horse Irish” by Andrew Leonard, Charleston Gazette, W.Va., Magazine section, Page 79, 18 Aug 1957.

 It'll outrun a scared haint – a car that ran fast.
 Raleigh County.
 1950s.
 Submitted by BGC.